hmZa-Sfyn/Quacko/docs/README.md

 ### Tuple

-In magpie, `tuple` is just like array, but it could not be changed once it has been created.
+In quacko, `tuple` is just like array, but it could not be changed once it has been created.

 Tuples are constructed using parenthesized list notation: